Can you lose fat and gain muscle at the same time? The short answer is yes. And it is called body recomposition.

 My proven body re-composition diet and workout plan is backed by a ton of research.

 Two particular pieces of evidence I discovered convinced me that body recomposition was possible.
 Shockingly, I was able to add similar levels of muscle while burning fat – not just once, but twice.

-Not only did I recomp, but my arms grew massively – as discussed in my article about building big arms.
-But the kicker is that I didn’t train my arms!
+Another crazy result was that my arms grew massively.
+But here’s the kicker: I didn’t train my arms!
 No direct isolation work whatsoever.

 Once upon a time, there was a man.
 A fantastic and intelligent man.
 A man of science and wisdom.
 His name was Isaac Newton.
 You’ll be greatly surprised to discover that he had absolutely nothing to do with the law of thermodynamics, and so we shall mention him no more within this article.